Ever heard the phrase “wedded to an idea” or “wedded to a service”?

-Without G Suite if you are using these digital tools, you must be using different tools like Skype, Dropbox (or anything else), MS Word, MS Excel and myriad other tools.
+Without Google Workspace (formerly G Suite) if you are using these digital tools, you must be using different tools like Skype, Dropbox (or anything else), MS Word, MS Excel and myriad other tools.

 Even if you are not yet using all these tools, as a growing business you are soon going to need them.

 Rackspace webmail, goes without saying, enables you to use email using the default web interface or through one of your preferred email clients.

 Basically, it is a no-frills service.
 Send emails.
 Receive emails.
 That’s it.

 Google Workspace (formerly G Suite) on the other hand is a complete business solution having all the fundamental tools to enable you to solve all your communication and collaboration needs.